 If you have COVID symptoms, please contact your VA primary care provider at 713-794-8985 for further guidance.
 Your provider may recommend a COVID test.

 COVID-19 vaccine information

-Houston VA has plenty of COVID vaccine and we are vaccinating Veterans of all ages (regardless of whether they are enrolled at the VA), their spouses and caregivers, as well as CHAMPVA beneficiaries.
+Houston VA offers the COVID-19 vaccine to Veterans of all ages (regardless of whether they are enrolled at the VA), their spouses and caregivers, and CHAMPVA beneficiaries.

 - Community Based Outpatient Clinics: Monday-Friday: 8:00 a.m.-4:00 p.m., at: Beaumont, Conroe, Katy, Lake Jackson, Lufkin, Richmond, Texas City, and Tomball.

 If you are undecided about getting the vaccine and need more information to make a decision, check out our Vaccine Questions page, which includes videos, downloadable information and frequently asked question.

 What else can I do to fight COVID-19?

 Be sure to get both doses of the vaccine if you received Pfizer-BioNTech or Moderna for your first dose.
 If someone is late for their second dose, they should still get it.
 VA will provide the second doses to employees, Veterans, or anyone who qualifies under the Save Lives Act such as spouses and caregivers, no matter where they received their first dose, if that is more convenient.